 Allow plenty of time to check in at the airport.
-We recommend that you arrive at the airport at least an hour-and-a-half before your flight is scheduled to leave.
+We recommend that you arrive at the airport at least two hours before your flight is scheduled to leave.
 If something goes awry, like a broken piece of security screening equipment, you need that much time.

 Before You Get to the Airport

 - Don't wrap presents!
 Security personnel will unwrap for inspection.

 - Don't over-pack.
 Take only what you absolutely need.
 An overstuffed bag can slow down security screening because it's generally hard to reclose.
 Consider spreading items in between several bags.